 SEATING: You will be booked SPACE in a standard-class car but specific seat assignments will be provided by the conductor when you board the train.

 You must flag the train to signal to the engineer that you wish to board.
 The correct method is by waving your hands horizontally across your knees.
 When flagging the train in either direction, you must be on the east side of the tracks.
+We strongly recommend advanced booking to assure seating.

 Passengers are not permitted to carry firearms on the train.
 Backpackers and hunters may arrange for firearms to be transported as freight.
 Please contact Special Handling in the Reservation Office at 970-385-8832 to make arrangements.